Brian To'o: 2025

 In May, To'o was selected for New South Wales for the 2025 State of Origin series.
 In game two of the series, he scored a hat-trick in New South Wales narrow 26-24 loss against Queensland.

 To'o was retained for game three where New South Wales would lose 24-12 and the series 2-1.

 On 23 September, it was revealed that To'o had found himself in trouble with Penrith's hierarchy after making several inappropriate comments about players partners on social media following the clubs awards night.
 Penrith officials reportedly addressed the matter with To’o after he became the subject of several articles, but no action was taken.

 To'o played 16 games for Penrith in the 2025 NRL season as the club finished 7th on the table.
 He played in Penrith's narrow preliminary final loss against Brisbane.

+2026

+In May, To'o was selected by New South Wales for game one in the 2026 State of Origin series.

+To'o played for New South Wales in game two of the series in which the blues suffered a heavy defeat to Queensland.
+Ahead of game three, To'o was controversially not selected by head coach Laurie Daley which sparked outrage on social media.
+New South Wales would go on to win game three 30-12 and the series 2-1.
+On 10 August 2026, Penrith announced that To'o would depart the club at the end of the 2027 season to take up a three-year deal with the PNG Chiefs in 2028.
+In round 25 of the 2026 NRL season, he scored a hat-trick in Penrith's victory over Melbourne.